Plum Candy

 The sign above the pump read ‘REGULAR 27¢/GAL’

-Rowan replied with a swagger, "Yes, please.
-And I'll settle the bill inside."
+Noelan replied with a swagger, “Thanks kid.
+I’ll square up inside.”

-Gasoline pumping, price ticker spinning, Rowan made his way into the store.
+Gasoline pumping, price ticker spinning, Noelan made his way into the store.
 Above the door, another bell clanged.

 The shopkeeper answered as the store’s bell jingled again.